-This annexure describes the structure of the government account for South Africa and it explains deviations between GFS recommendations and the way government statistics within the national accounts are compiled and presented.
+This annexure describes the presentation format and structure of the government accounts for South Africa, and explains deviations between GFS recommendations and the way government statistics within the national accounts are compiled and presented.
 It also contains a section describing the salient characteristics of the part of the SNA system that deals with government statistics.